lumeohq/xsd-parser-rs/README.md

 ```

 In this unlucky situation to support extensions user can either:
-- modify the generated code and add fields wrapped into `Option` manually
+- modify the generated code and add extension fields manually
-- patch source XSD to add needed elements there (with `minOccurs="0"`)
+- modify source XSD and add extension elements there
-- [unimplemented] pass a dictionary to xsd-parser-rs to insert extension fields into certain types

 ## License